Senior Management Team

 She has worked in the charity sector for more than 25 years in a range of senior positions.

 Susie is a Director of the UK Safer Internet Centre.
-She is also a member of the NCA CEOP Command Strategic Governance Group; the International Telecommunication Union (ITU) Child Online Protection Working Group; a Steering Group Member of UK IGF; an Advisory Group member of Stop it Now! and a member of the British Board of Film Classification (BBFC) Consultative Council.
+She is also a member of the NCA CEOP Command Strategic Governance Group; the International Telecommunication Union (ITU) Child Online Protection Working Group; a Steering Group Member of UK IGF.
 She’s also an Executive Board member of the UK Council for Child Internet Safety (UKCCIS) and a member of the “WePROTECT Global Alliance” International Advisory Board.
 She has also served as an expert advisor to UNICEF.

 Susie is a Clore Fellow and was a finalist for a European Woman of Achievement Award in 2004 and PA Magazine’s ‘Best Boss of 2014’.
-She was also a finalist in the Executive of the Year 2017 category in the internet’s most prestigious industry awards in the UK, the ISPA Awards.
+She was also a finalist in the Executive of the Year 2017 category in the internet’s most prestigious industry awards in the UK, the ISPA Awards and a finalist in the prestigious European CEO Awards 2018.
 Susie was awarded an OBE in the Queen’s Birthday Honours in 2016 for ‘Services to Child Online Safety’.

 Heidi Kempster joined the IWF in June 2013 as Director of Business Affairs.
 She is responsible for all Finance, HR and Quality Assurance functions, including managing the welfare programme for staff, business strategy and managing performance and risk.